Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: Results and discussions

 Figure \ref{fig:He3pT} shows the invariant $p_T$ spectra of $^3$He.
 The spectra in different rapidity intervals are also scaled by different factors for clarity as shown in the figure.
-Filled symbols with error bars are experimental data from the STAR collaboration~\cite{HLiu:2021AuAu3GeV}.
-Dashed lines are the results of the nucleon coalescence, i.e., the contribution of the process $p+p+n \rightarrow ^3$He.
+Filled symbols with error bars are experimental data from the STAR collaboration~\cite{Liu:2021xfy}.
+Dashed lines are the results of the nucleon coalescence, i.e., the contribution of the channel $p+p+n \rightarrow ^3$He.
 Dotted lines are the results of the $p+d$ coalescence.
-Solid lines are the total results of the $p+p+n $ coalescence plus $p+d$ coalescence.
-From panels (a), (b) and (c) in Figure \ref{fig:He3pT}, one can see $p+p+n $ coalescence plus $p+d$ coalescence can describe the available data well in central and semi-central Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV.
+Solid lines are the final results of the $p+p+n $ coalescence plus $p+d$ coalescence minus consumed in $n+^3$He coalescence.
+From panels (a), (b) and (c) in Figure \ref{fig:He3pT}, one can see results of $p+p+n $ coalescence plus $p+d$ coalescence minus consumed in $n+^3$He coalescence can describe the available data well in central and semi-central Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV.
 But panel (d) in Figure \ref{fig:He3pT} shows that $^3$He production in peripheral Au-Au collisions favors $p+p+n $ coalescence.
-The $p+d$ coalescence may not occur as the hadronic evolution process is so short that the formed deuteron has no enough time to capture proton to form $^3$He in peripheral collisions.
 This is similar to that of the triton.